 The Compensation and Human Capital Committee considers the relationship between the Company's compensation policies and practices for all employees and risk, including whether such policies and practices encourage imprudent risk taking, and/or would be reasonably likely to have a material adverse effect on the Company.
 In performing its responsibilities, the Committee receives regular reports on compensation matters and from the Committee's independent compensation consultant.
-In 2020, the Compensation and Human Capital Committee evaluated the current risk profile of our executive and broad-based compensation programs, as discussed below in "Performance-Based Compensation and Risk."
+In 2022, the Compensation and Human Capital Committee evaluated the current risk profile of our executive and broad-based compensation programs, as discussed below in "Performance-Based Compensation and Risk."
 Additionally, the Compensation and Human Capital Committee reviewed the Company's incentive plans (executive and broad-based) to determine if any practices might encourage excessive risk taking on the part of senior executives.
-The Committee noted features of the Company's incentive plans (executive and broad-based) that mitigate risk, including the use of multiple measures in our annual and long-term incentive plans, Compensation and Human Capital Committee discretion in payment of incentives in the executive plans, use of various types of long-term incentives, payment caps, significant stock ownership guidelines, and our clawback policy.
-In light of these analyses, the Compensation and Human Capital Committee believes that the Company's compensation programs (executive and broad-based) provide multiple effective safeguards to protect against undue risk.
-In 2020, the Committee added the responsibility of oversight of human capital management practices, including review of related human capital disclosure in the Company's Form 10-K for the 2020 fiscal year.
+The Committee noted features of the Company's incentive plans (executive and broad-based) that mitigate risk, including the use of multiple measures in our annual and long-term incentive plans, Compensation and Human Capital Committee discretion in payment of incentives in the executive plans, compensation mix and balance, payment caps, significant stock ownership guidelines, and our clawback policy.
+In light of these analyses, the Compensation and Human Capital Committee believes that the Company's compensation programs (executive and broad-based) provide multiple effective safeguards designed to protect against undue risk.
+The Committee is also responsible for overseeing human capital management practices, including review of related human capital disclosure in the Company's Form 10-K for each fiscal year.

-Nominating/Corporate Governance Committee
+Nominating and Corporate Governance Committee

-The Nominating/Corporate Governance Committee oversees risks related to corporate governance and Board composition.
-The Committee establishes criteria (for approval of the Board) for the selection of nominees for election to the Board, and reviews, evaluates and makes recommendations to the Board about its Committee structure and operations to ensure a commitment to effective governance.
+The Nominating and Corporate Governance Committee oversees risks related to corporate governance and Board composition and succession.
+The Committee establishes criteria (for approval of the Board) for the selection of nominees for election to the Board, and reviews, evaluates and makes recommendations to the Board about its Committee structure, Board composition, succession risks and operations to ensure a commitment to effective governance.
+The Committee also has oversight of risks related to ESG matters.